George Floyd protests in Michigan: Lincoln Park and Allen Park

 On June 4, about 600 protesters started marching from Lincoln Park up 4 miles along Southfield Road to Allen Park, stopping at the Lincoln Park police department and Allen Park police department along the way.
 The two organizers of the event, Cindy Michel and Tia Alvarado, worked with local law enforcement to ensure the proceedings were peaceful.
 Debbie Dingell, the U.S. representative for Michigan's 12th congressional district, was also in attendance, stating that she supported good police officers but would not support police officers that did not treat people equally.

 Marquette

 A number of protesters gathered outside Marquette's post office on May 29.
 On May 30, a protest march started at Northern Michigan University and proceeded towards the city's downtown; a protester briefly stood on the hood of a city police SUV, but no arrests were reported.
 On May 31, over 150 people took part in another protest that covered 20 blocks and ended at a county sheriff's office.
 On June 1, about 200 protesters marched on the streets to peacefully protest against racial injustice.

+Midland

+Over a thousand people held a protest on June 7.